ICPEI Holdings Inc. – Reports Third Quarter 2022 Results

 Forward-looking Information

 This news release contains forward-looking information based on current expectations.
-This information includes, but is not limited to, statements about the operations, business, financial condition, priorities, targets, ongoing objectives, strategies, litigation outcomes and outlook of EFH for 2018 and subsequent periods.
+This information includes, but is not limited to, statements about the operations, business, financial condition, priorities, targets, ongoing objectives, strategies and outlook of EFH for 2018 and subsequent periods.

 This information is based upon certain material factors or assumptions that were applied in drawing a conclusion or making a projection as reflected in the forward-looking information.
 By its nature, this information is subject to inherent risks and uncertainties that may be general or specific.
 A variety of material factors, many of which are beyond EFH’s control, affect the operations, performance and results of its business and could cause actual results to differ materially from the expectations expressed in any of this forward-looking information.